TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

 In some cases, it may be appropriate to process part of a request synchronously, but to finish processing in a forked child depending on the request data.
-This can be implemented by using a synchronous server and doing an explicit fork in the request handler class :meth:`~BaseRequestHandler.handle` method.
+This can be implemented by using a synchronous server and doing an explicit fork in the request handler kundi :meth:`~BaseRequestHandler.handle` method.

 Another approach to handling multiple simultaneous requests in an environment that supports neither threads nor :func:`~os.fork` (or where these are too